Sri Lanka national cricket team: Team colours

 Similar to other Sri Lankan sports teams, the Sri Lankan national cricket team bears blue and yellow as their colours.
 The bright blue represents the surrounding ocean, while the golden yellow represents the united island as a whole (depicting the sand).

 In Test matches, the team wears cricket whites, with an optional sweater or sweater-vest with a dark blue and blue V-neck for use in cold weather, such as on Australia, England, and New Zealand tours.
-The Sri Lankan flag is found on the left side of the jersey's chest with the Test cap number usually below the flag; helmets are a deep blue and the fielder's hat (usually a baseball cap or a wide-brimmed sunhat) is coloured similar.
+The Sri Lankan flag is found on the left side of the jersey's chest with the Test cap number usually below the flag; helmets are a deep blue and the fielder's hat (usually a baseball cap or a wide-brimmed sunhat) is coloured similarly.
 The sponsor's logo is displayed on the right side of the chest and the sleeve with the Sri Lankan Cricket logo is deployed on the left in test cricket.

 Sri Lanka's One Day and Twenty 20 kits vary from year to year with the team wearing its bright blue colour in various shades from kit to kit with yellow stripes on shoulders and waist.
 Historically, Sri Lanka's kits have had shades of bright blue and golden yellow.
 In the World Series Cup in 1984–85, Sri Lanka wore yellow uniforms with blue stripes.

 For official ICC tournaments such as ICC Cricket World Cup, ICC World Twenty20 and Asia Cup, "SRI LANKA" is written on the front of the jersey in place of the sponsor logo, with the sponsor logo being placed on the sleeve.
 A remarkable change in the colour of the kit of Sri Lanka can be found during the 2007 ICC World Twenty20 edition in South Africa.
 The team-coloured with pale silver and the kit has never been seen since then in the team.
 Since then, the Sri Lankan kit has never changed from the usual brilliant blue colour and very fine yellow stripes.
 For 2016 ICC World Twenty20, orange and green colours in the flag are also included in the jersey.
 In 2017 ICC Champions Trophy pool game against India, the kit changed to the mostly yellow coloured shirt with stripes of blue and usual blue trousers.

+At the top-right side of the jersey, instead of the logo, there can be seen Sri Lanka's flag.

 In 2019 for the 2019 Cricket World Cup, the Sri Lankan jersey was made from recycled plastic sea waste from the Sri Lankan coast.
 On the side of the blue background, there is a drawing of a turtle on the shirt.

 However, for non-ICC tournaments and bilateral and tri-nation matches, the sponsor logo features prominently on the front of the shirt.